 2. Vitranc - Ciprnik.
 From the upper station of Vitranc chair-lift you follow the marked path, going beautifully by the main ridge towards the SW.
 The upper part is more steep, but not exposed.
 45 minutes, very nice!

 3. Planica - Ciprnik.
-A nice marked path starts in Planica valley, just opposite of the ski flying arena, at Dom v Planici, 934 m (mountain hut).
+A nice marked path starts in Planica valley, just opposite of the ski flying arena, at Dom v Planici, 929 m (mountain hut).
 You ascend first towards the SE, but soon the path goes in turns up in the eastern direction.
-After gaining some 200 m, the path starts crossing steep forrest slopes (dangerous in winter!) towards the south, ascending on a panoramic point, from which we have a beautiful view on the ski flying arena.
+After gaining some 200 m, the path starts traversing steep forest slopes (dangerous in winter!) towards the south, ascending on a panoramic point, from which we have a beautiful view on the ski flying arena.
 Here is also the construction, which was used for TV cameras, when broadcasting ski flying events.
 From there on we follow a distinct ridge towards the East.
-On the right we allways have the rocky face of Ciprnik, while our path comfortably follows its NE ridge.
-On the altitude of some 1600 m our path hits the Vitranc-Ciprnik path and towards the SW we follow it to the top.
+On the right we always have the rocky face of Ciprnik, while our path comfortably follows its ridge.
+On the altitude of 1588 m our path hits the Vitranc-Ciprnik path and towards the SW we follow it to the top.
 For 820 m we shall need some 2:15 h.

 What obviously comes on our mind is the round tour.
 From Kranjska Gora we ascend Vitranc (may be with a chair-lift), proceed by the main ridge to Ciprnik (45 minutes), enjoy a broad panorama, return a bit and descend into Planica valley (2 h), and finally march around the mountain back in Kranjska Gora.
 A fine half day hike!